Pump: Rotary positive-displacement pump

 These pumps move fluid using a rotating mechanism that creates a vacuum that captures and draws in the liquid.

 Advantages: Rotary pumps are very efficient because they can handle highly viscous fluids with higher flow rates as viscosity increases.

 Drawbacks: The nature of the pump requires very close clearances between the rotating pump and the outer edge, making it rotate at a slow, steady speed.
-If rotary pumps are operated at high speeds, the fluids cause erosion, which eventually causes enlarged clearances that liquid can pass through, which reduces efficiency.
+If rotary pumps are operated at high speeds, the fluid may cavitate, which can cause erosion, which eventually causes enlarged clearances that liquid can pass through, which reduces efficiency.

 Rotary positive-displacement pumps fall into five main types: